jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

     3. **curl localhost/both**
        1. Run it several times to see the round robin functionality
     4. **curl -k <https://localhost/both>**
-       1. Showing that https is working.
+       1. Showing that https is listening/working.

 ## Configure API Management

-API management is a, for cost, add-on module to NGINX controller.
+API management is an add-on module to NGINX controller.
 In this section you will configure API definitions which will automatically add components to your app.

 1. Navigate to **Services** > **APIs** and view the workload group named **ergast** (ergast.com:80).
 2. Now select **API Definitions** and click **Create an API Definition**.